aforward9600/pokemonpalette/README.md

   - PC graphic restored to celadon hotel
   - A tile in cinnabar mansion 3f is slightly modified to prevent getting permanently stuck
   - Ether and elixer now account for PP-ups used when determining if move is at full PP
+  - Vending machine now checks for the correct amount of money
+  - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
+  - Hidden nugget in safari entrance now obtainable

 - Bugfixes & tweaks involving Counter...oh boy here we go:
   - works against BIRD type, which is now typeless and assigned only to STRUGGLE